 Concepts of Data Modeling

-Now let’s keep diving deeper into the topic and have a look at three main data modeling concepts.
+Now, let’s keep diving deeper into the topic and have a look at three main data modeling concepts.

 Conceptual: It is typically used at an early stage of the project when we analyze requirements.
 It provides a high-level overview of what the system will include and how it will be organized.

 Physical: This one derives from a logical concept and helps describe how data will be structured within a specific database management system.
-It serves like a guide for data engineers during the visualization and implementation of databases.
+It serves as a guide for data engineers during the visualization and implementation of databases.

 Common Data Modeling Techniques